rombrom/rombrom.com/src/posts/into-the-gauntlet-hiring-in-NL-2025.md

 ROI, and that the assessment doesn't bear any resemblance to the actual day-to-day.

-The ROI on excessive take-homes is shit.
+Yes, generally the ROI on excessive take-homes is shit.
 I've heard of business offering compensation for the time spent, which I think is fair to the candidate.
-I believe there might be a way to leverage take-homes to your advantage by making them public.
-The result is my intellectual property.
+Honestly though , I believe there might be a way to leverage take-homes to your advantage by making them public.
+The result is my intellectual property, right?

-But consider that the ROI for a company trying to find _the candidate_ is also shit.
+But consider that the ROI for a company trying to find _the_ candidate is also shit.
 Hiring is an absurdly expensive gig.
 Haseeb Qureshi estimated that extending an offer to a candidate [ costs a business about $24.000,— ](https://haseebq.com/how-not-to-bomb-your-offer-negotiation/#what-a-job-negotiation-means-to-an-employer).